CrookedPoe/Zelda-Object-Manager/README.md

 ## Due Credits
 `gfxdis.f3dex2` originally by [glankk](https://github.com/glankk/n64/tree/master/src/gfxdis) and modified by me for use by this application.
 `gfxasm.f3dex2` originally by [z64me](https://github.com/z64me/gfxasm) and modified by me for use by this application.
+`N64Graphics.cs` as part of Texture64 by [queueRAM](https://github.com/queueRAM) makes handling textures a breeze.
 [DenOfLions](https://github.com/denoflionsx) for preliminary stress-testing.
 ***
 # Let's review the arguments!